LW2904/basic-steambot/README.md

 If you can pass variables to a function, why not pass functions?

-Note that line 8 could be made a lot more beatiful like so:
+Note that line 8 could be made a lot more beautiful like so:

 ```javascript
 request('https://fsoc.space', result => console.log(result))